andrew-k-21-12/MatrixMultiplication/README.md

 Testing optimization skills in matrix multiplications to get the greatest performance!

 See Makefile to find out what you can do with this.
-For example, build default version:
+By default you can build all flavors and run computational tests:

-`make default`
+`make all`

-and run it:

-`./main.o`